 This trip was designed to experience Japan's highlights in style as it includes some of the country's finest hotels and ryokans.
 Explore the urban landscape of Tokyo and enjoy the serenity of Takayama before continuing onto the cultural capital of Kyoto and mountainside town of Hakone.
 Enjoy the balance of personal exploration along with expertly guided private tours and experiences that suit your tastes and needs.
 In a country renowned for its delicate beauty and intrinsic grace, Japan's diverse landscape offers opportunities for adventure that are excitingly unique and wildly entertaining.

 Welcome to Japan!
-Your adventures will begin when you are met at the exit to customs at Narita Airport.
-Your driver will be waiting for you as you enter into the arrivals lobby holding a sign with your name on it.
-You will transfer by private vehicle to your accommodation in Tokyo, making for a smooth and relaxing start to your trip.
-Narita Airport is some 40 miles to the east of Tokyo, so journey time is in the region of 90 minutes (dependent upon traffic).
-Sit back, relax and enjoy the views of Tokyo's skyscrapers as you approach the city.
+Your adventure begins upon arrival at Tokyo's Narita Airport.
+Your driver will be waiting in the arrivals lobby, holding a sign with your name on it.
+They will transfer you by private vehicle to your accommodation in Tokyo, making for a smooth and comfortable start to your trip.
+Narita Airport is located 40 miles to the east of Tokyo, so the drive into the city will take around 90 minutes, depending on traffic.
+Sit back, relax and enjoy the views of Tokyo's skyscrapers as you approach your destination.
 (This service is on a private basis.)

 One quarter of all Japanese live in Tokyo or the near vicinity and with a population of over 12 million inhabitants, Tokyo is one of the largest cities in the world.
 With its huge skyscrapers, underpasses, overpasses and crowds of pedestrians, Tokyo may not seem the most attractive city on the surface, but the city has a vibrant charm all of its own.
 The street level detail is what makes Tokyo such an incredibly interesting place to explore and at every turn you will be met with an array of sights, sounds and smells to enliven the senses.
 The city has many major sights to visit such as Senso-ji Temple in the old downtown area of Asakusa or the fashion hub of Shibuya from where all new trends are said to emanate.
 All in all a stay in Tokyo is to experience one of the world's most vibrant and interesting cities; a capital hurtling headlong into the future while maintaining its links with the traditions of ancient Japan.

-Today, the Shinkansen will speed you west to Nagoya at around 300km per hour.
-You will be passing fairly close by Mt Fuji once it leaves suburban Tokyo, so keep a look out the right side!
-Next, you will change to a limited express train at Nagoya and make your way up to Takayama in the Japanese Alps.
-Total journey time is around 4.5 hours, and full details will be in your handy Info-Pack.
+Today the Shinkansen will speed you west to Nagoya at around 300km/hr, passing fairly close by Mt Fuji once it leaves suburban Tokyo so keep a look out the right side.
+You'll change to a limited express train at Nagoya and make your way up to Takayama in the Japanese Alps.
+Total journey time is around 4.5 hours, and you will be supplied with Green Car - First Class tickets.

 Just on the outskirts of the town, is the fascinating Hida folk village where old farm houses from across the region have been brought together and rebuilt (beam by beam) on a hillside overlooking the town.
 Takayama's morning market on the bank of the Miyagawa River is famous and well worth a visit to see the stands selling local farm produce, flowers and crafts.
 There are also some great micro sake breweries affording the chance to sample the wares of Takayama's most famous product!
 A stay in Takayama is a chance to get a feel for a way of life that really has all but disappeared from modern Japan.

 For many people, the quintessential image of Japan is a graceful geisha in an exquisite kimono, darting through a sliding screen door into a traditional tea house.
 It’s a scene that embodies both the geisha’s beauty and mystery, as the geisha and their maiko apprentices move almost in secret, through a world largely hidden behind closed doors.
-Often misunderstood in the West, geisha are essentially artists, highly skilled in traditional arts such as fan dancing and shamisen playing and are masters of wordplay and social etiquette.
-Although geisha numbers have dropped dramatically since their heyday in the 1920's, in today’s Japan, they are also the caretakers of these traditions, making sure time-honored Japanese arts and crafts are not lost.
+Often misunderstood in the West, geisha are essentially artists.
+They are highly skilled in traditional arts and are masters of wordplay and social etiquette.
+Although geisha numbers have dropped dramatically since their heyday in the 1920's, in modern day Japan, they are also the caretakers of these traditions, making sure time-honored Japanese arts and crafts are not lost.

 The majority of geisha live and work in Kyoto and are known as geiko in the local dialect.
 Gion is Kyoto’s most famous geisha district with a large concentration of ochaya tea houses, where the geiko entertain guests most evenings.
 Not just anyone can enter an ochaya however; in traditional Japanese society, hierarchy and social connections are everything, and most Japanese will never have the honor of an official invitation.

-Today, you will travel to Hakone National Park in the foothills of Mount Fuji.
-You will take the Shinkansen from Kyoto to Odawara Station, the gateway to the national park.
+Today, you will travel to Hakone National Park, located in the foothills of Mount Fuji.
+You will take the Shinkansen from Kyoto to Odawara Station, which is the gateway to the National Park.
 Journey time is about 2 hours and 10 minutes in total and you will be provided with Ordinary reserved seat tickets.

-For your time in Hakone, you will be provided with the 3 Day Hakone Freepass in your package.
-The pass is valid for two days from today and entitles you to unlimited use of 6 different forms of transport in the Hakone region.
-These include the mountain buses and railway, one of the longest cable cars in Japan and a funicular railway as well as a pirate ship which cruises across Lake Ashi!
-These all criss-cross the region making it easy to explore and enjoy the surroundings as well as some of the many top quality art museums.
-The pass also gives you small discounts at many attractions in the area so be sure to show your pass when purchasing tickets.
-And of course, if you are lucky with the weather, you will be rewarded with stunning views of Mount Fuji.
+For your time in Hakone, you will be provided with the 3 Day Hakone Freepass.
+This pass is valid for three days from today and entitles you to unlimited use of 6 different forms of transport in the Hakone region.
+These include the mountain buses and railway, one of the longest cable cars in Japan, a funicular railway and even a pirate ship that cruises across Lake Ashi!
+Between all of these different options, you will be able to easily explore the entire region and make the most of your stay.
+The pass also offers small discounts at many attractions in the area, so be sure to show your pass when purchasing any tickets!

-Hakone is a beautiful national park area that lies around 50 miles west of Tokyo and just to the south of Mount Fuji, Japan's most sacred peak.
-The area consists of a handful of small villages and hamlets all connected by a variety of local transport that winds itself through the region's hills and valleys.
-Hakone has plenty to see and do, from tasting eggs boiled in volcanic waters to taking a boat trip across beautiful Lake Ashi.
-The outdoor sculpture park and Picasso gallery is a great place to wander around for an afternoon.
-Or maybe you will just sit back and relax while soaking in one of the many therapeutic hot spring baths is always a good idea as well!
+Hakone is a beautiful National Park region nestled beside Mount Fuji, Japan's most sacred peak.
+The area showcases a handful of small villages and hamlets, all connected by a variety of local transport routes that wind through the charming hillsides and valleys.
+Hakone offers plenty to see and do, from tasting eggs boiled in volcanic waters, to boarding a boat cruise across Lake Ashi.
+The outdoor sculpture park and Picasso gallery is a great place to spend a unique afternoon.
+An enticing dip in one of the famous therapeutic hot spring baths is always a good idea as well!
 However, it is Hakone's close proximity to the iconic Mount Fuji, that truly makes this destination so popular.
 With its near perfect symmetrical form, soaring through the sky above the surrounding hills, it is an attraction that makes a trip to Japan complete.
 From Hakone, you have one of the best chances to admire Mount Fuji's epic beauty, although she is a notoriously shy mountain!

-Sadly, your stay in Japan must come to an end today.
-A private taxi has been arranged to pick you up from your hotel to the Tokyo Narita Airport, so you can end your adventure in comfort and style.
+Unfortunately, your journey through Japan must come to an end today.
+We have arranged a private taxi service from your hotel to the Tokyo Narita Airport, so you can end your adventure in comfort and style.
 This ride will be about 90 minutes, depending on traffic conditions.
-At the airport, you will be dropped right at the door of the departures lobby, making for a smooth end to your trip.
+You will be dropped off directly at the door of the Narita Airport departures lobby, making for a seamless transition to your flight.

-We hope you had a wonderful trip and we wish you safe and pleasant travels onward!
+We hope you had a wonderful trip and we wish you safe and happy travels home!
 (This service is on a private basis.)

 Gora Kadan exemplifies a fusion of tradition and personalization with captivating oriental charm.
 A perfect union of past and present, this magnificent property is set in the stunning context of the National Park of Hakone.
 Once a retreat for the Kaninnomiya Imperial family, this noble estate can be considered one of the area's most coveted treasures.
 This ancient Japanese hideaway offers a truly exquisite and unforgettable experience.
 The rooms at Gora Kadan are Japanese tradition at its best.
 As you walk around and through many of the passages, staircases, external and internal walkways, you begin to uncover a rich and detailed architecture and a rich interplay of solids and voids.
 Gora Kadan also offers a full service spa, offering an international menu of aromatherapy, thalasso therapy, Italian foot and leg treatments and Dead Sea salt therapy.